process-project/iee/doc/api/patients.md

 # Patients API

 Access to the patients management API is authorized by delegating user credentials (using Bearer Authorization header).
+You can download your security (JSON web) token from your profile page in the EurValve Portal (navigate through the upper right dropdown menu).

 The API exposes the following REST methods: